-Hence, if $f(\bm x)$ is a good regularizer and $\lambda_n$ is a good regularization coefficient, the regularized SAA model \eqref{eq:regularization} is potential to give lower generalization error than the standard SAA method because the former has a smaller robustness measure than that of the latter.
-Note that in the Bayesian setting \eqref{eq:bayesian-method}, the probably approximately distributional robustness measure $L$ in Theorem \ref{thm:bayesian-method} and \eqref{eq:bayesian-method-property} can be seen as a type of upper bounds of generalization errors.
-(For details, see Subsection \ref{subsec:dist-robustness-and-gen-error}.)
+\begin{remark} If $f(\bm x)$ is a good regularizer and $\lambda_n$ is a good regularization coefficient (in the sense that they can induce a better $(\beta_n,\Ph)$ through $\lambda_n \defeq \frac{\beta_n}{1 - \beta_n}$ and $f(\bm x) \defeq \E_{\Ph} h(\bm x, \rv \xi)$), the regularized SAA model \eqref{eq:regularization} has the potential to give lower generalization error than the standard SAA method because the former has a smaller robustness measure than that of the latter; cf. \eqref{eq:lower-gen-err}.
+Note that in the Bayesian setting \eqref{eq:bayesian-method}, the probably approximately distributional robustness measure $L$ in Theorem \ref{thm:bayesian-method} and \eqref{eq:bayesian-method-property} can be seen as a type of upper bounds of generalization error gaps.
+(For details, see Subsection \ref{subsec:dist-robustness-and-gen-error}.) \stp \end{remark}

-In summary, through the lens of the concept of distributional robustness and the non-parametric Bayesian model \eqref{eq:dro-saa-obj-general} using a Dirichlet-process-like prior whose posterior mean is $\beta_n \Ph + (1 - \beta_n) \Pnh$, we can see that there is a close relation among Bayesian methods, DRO methods, and regularized SAA methods.
-Details can be revisited from Theorems \ref{thm:bayesian-method} and \ref{thm:regularization-method}.
-In addition, the bias-variance trade-off is in analogy to the robustness-sensitivity trade-off discussed in Subsection \ref{subsec:robustness-sensitivity}: They are explaining the same phenomenon (i.e., the negative impact of the uncertainty in the nominal distribution versus the positive impact of the useful information in the nominal distribution) from two different perspectives.

-\begin{remark} Subsections \ref{subsec:DRO-concept}, \ref{subsec:bayesian-method}, and \ref{subsec:regularized-ERM} have defined several new concepts and established the relations between them and the existing ones.
-Confused readers are invited to see Appendix \ref{append:summary-of-relations} for a detailed visual clarification before proceeding to the next subsection; One may ignore it without missing the main points in this paper if he/she is clear about the relationships among concepts. \stp \end{remark}